 Both of these symptoms usually improve with appropriate conservative treatment, but in difficult cases, surgical intervention is occasionally indicated.

-In the patients who primarily complain of radiculopathy with an stable spine, a decompression surgery may be recommended by some doctors.
+In the patients who primarily complain of radiculopathy with an stable spine, a decompression surgery may be recommended.
 Preoperatively, with the presence of indicators such as failed back surgery syndrome (revision surgery), degenerative instability, considerable essential deformity, symptomatic spondylolysis, refractory degenerative disc disease, and adjacent segment disease, lumbar fusion may also be recommended.2

 Lumbar Spinal Stenosis is a narrowing of the space between vertebrae where the spinal cord and the spinal nerves travel.
 It is a diagnostic term to describe lower back pain with or without weakness and loss of sensation in the legs.
 It is a very common condition brought on mostly by aging and the accompanying degeneration of the spine.
 As we age, our spine loses a lot of its youthful vitality.
 Discs compress, muscles, ligaments, and tendons weaken.
 With the spine weakened, the boney structures of the vertebrae begin to overgrow (osteoarthritis) as a means to stabilize the structure.
 The new boney mass begins to encroach on the openings in the spine that the nerves and spinal canal pass through.
 As the openings begin to narrow, the spinal canal and nerves rub against the bone causing irritation, inflammation and the symptoms of stenosis mentioned above.

-As a chronic pain specialist, many patients come into our office with a date for surgery or, and more unfortunate, a diagnosis of failed back surgery.
-For the patients who had put off surgery, they have explored their options and have discovered that surgery is not the answer for them.
-For the patients who had the surgery, they need more options than before.
 In the recommended surgical procedures for spinal stenosis, two choices are the most favored.
-A Decompression procedure where the surgeon will shave and cut away the bone narrowing the spainal canals.
+A Decompression procedure where the surgeon will shave and cut away the bone narrowing the spinal canals.
 The second, a fusion procedure to limit the movement between two vertebrae and hopefully stop the compression of nerves.
 Surgery for spinal stenosis should always be considered only after other conservative therapies have been exhausted because it is usually not as successful as hoped and leads to a new diagnosis “failed back surgery syndrome,” where symptoms continue to deterioriate.
 It is important to note that in instances where stenosis is so severe that the patient has lost circulation to the legs or bladder control – a surgical consult should be made immediately.

 Treating spinal stenosis with Prolotherapy,Platelet Rich Plasma Therapy, and Stem Cell Therapy is explained in the video below.